dwarvesf/WeAreHiring/README.md

 ---
-title: Join the Dwarves
+title: 👋 Join the Dwarves
 date: 2019-02-21
 description: This page welcomes you to join Dwarves Foundation, a team crafting innovative software with a focus on quality and community.
 Learn about open roles, perks, and how to apply to become part of our woodland crew.
 authors:
   - tieubao
 tags:
-  - handbook
-  - hiring
   - career
 ---